FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

    1. Putting OS and Microlab software on SD card\*\*
    1. Install Raspberry Pi Imager onto a computer.
-   1. Download our disk image torrend from [our website](https://fourthievesvinegar.org/microlab/).
+   1. Download our disk image torrent from [our website](https://fourthievesvinegar.org/microlab/).
         1. Please continue to seed the torrent!
        1. This image is a version of the OS with the Microlab software already installed.
    1. Connect the MicroSD card to your computer.
 You may need an SD card to USB converter. [part #]